mattudakis/ArduinoLEDClock/README.md

 &nbsp;

-## Setting the time and date via Bluetooth app
+## Setting the time, date and birthdays via Bluetooth app

 The clock should keep good time and automatically alter the time for daylight saving changes.
-However if the time and date needs to be changed it can be done so via Bluetooth.
+However if the time and date needs to be changed or you want to add or remove birthdates to light up this can be done via Bluetooth.
 The following instructions will outline how to do this.

+For this to work we need to download a bluetooth (BLE) terminal app.

 &nbsp;